govindsharma010/govindsharma010/README.md

 - 👋 Hi, I’m @govindsharma010
 - 👀 I’m interested in exploring AI world and other technologies
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking forward to learninng  from you guuys
+- 💞️ I’m looking forward to learninng  from you guys
 - 📫  reach me ; gs17112015@gmail.com

 <!---